 The following items can be stored in outdoor and non-temperature-controlled storage units:

 - Garden tools, tractors, and lawnmowers

-- Patio furniture and BBQ grills
+- Patio furniture and grills

 - Sporting goods